achilles945/websecurity/docs/directory-structure.md

 ## Root Directory Overview

-- **Docs/**: Documentation related to penetration testing methodologies, tools used, findings, and remediation guides.
+- **docs/**: Documentation related to penetration testing methodologies, tools used, findings, and remediation guides.
-  - **Methodology.md**: A detailed description of the penetration testing methodology employed in this project.
+  - **methodology.md**: A detailed description of the penetration testing methodology employed in this project.
-  - **Tools.md**: Information on the tools and technologies used for testing.
+  - **tools.md**: Information on the tools and technologies used for testing.

-- **Findings/**: Contains the results of the penetration test, including vulnerability reports, exploitation evidence, and remediation guidelines.
+- **findings/**: Contains the results of the penetration test, including vulnerability reports, exploitation evidence, and remediation guidelines.
-  - **Vulnerabilities/**: Contains markdown files for each identified vulnerability.
+  - **vulnerabilities/**: Contains markdown files for each identified vulnerability.
 These files provide detailed descriptions and exploitation information for specific vulnerabilities (e.g., Broken Access Control, Cryptographic Failures).
-  - **Evidence/**: Stores supporting evidence for findings, such as screenshots, logs, and proof-of-concept (PoC) scripts.
+  - **evidence/**: Stores supporting evidence for findings, such as screenshots, logs, and proof-of-concept (PoC) scripts.
-    - **Screenshots/**: Screenshots capturing evidence of vulnerabilities and exploitation.
+    - **screenshots/**: Screenshots capturing evidence of vulnerabilities and exploitation.
-    - **Logs/**: Logs documenting exploitation steps and test results.
+    - **logs/**: Logs documenting exploitation steps and test results.
-    - **PoC Scripts/**: Proof of concept scripts demonstrating the vulnerability exploit.
+    - **poc-scripts/**: Proof of concept scripts demonstrating the vulnerability exploit.
-  - **Remediation_Guides/**: Contains remediation advice for each vulnerability identified, including fixes and best practices.
+  - **remediation-guides/**: Contains remediation advice for each vulnerability identified, including fixes and best practices.
-  - **References/**: A collection of external references, such as CVEs, articles, and documentation relevant to the vulnerabilities.
+  - **references/**: A collection of external references, such as CVEs, articles, and documentation relevant to the vulnerabilities.
-  - **Findings.md**: A consolidated document summarizing the findings from the penetration test.
+  - **findings.md**: A consolidated document summarizing the findings from the penetration test.

-- **Reports/**: Contains the final penetration testing report, executive summary, and detailed findings with corresponding remediation steps.
+- **reports/**: Contains the final penetration testing report, executive summary, and detailed findings with corresponding remediation steps.

-- **Scripts/**: Stores automation scripts designed to assist in penetration testing, such as vulnerability scanning and exploitation tools.
+- **scripts/**: Stores automation scripts designed to assist in penetration testing, such as vulnerability scanning and exploitation tools.

 - **juice-shop-setup.md**: A setup guide for deploying OWASP Juice Shop locally for testing purposes.